kormax/apple-vas/README.md

    | `6a` | `83` | Pass not selected on a screen or unavailable                                                  |
    | `62` | `87` | Device not unlocked (Apple Wallet will open, pass will appear on a screen for authentication) |

+Any other status word means that a command payload was built incorrectly, or that an applet was not yet selected.

 Response data example:
    - Payload: